Heart Mug Rug Tutorial

 - Print the heart template.
 Cut out the template and trace it onto the paper side of the fusible webbing.

-- Following manufacturer’s directions, press the fusible webbing onto the wrong side of the heart fabric square.
+- Press the fusible webbing onto the wrong side of the heart fabric square.

 - Cut out the heart using the trace lines.